pysmatch.Matcher

 Parameters:

-• n_matches (int, optional) – The number of control units to match to each treated unit (for ‘nearest’ neighbor).
+• nmatches (int, optional) – Number of controls to match to each test unit.
 Defaults to 1.

-• replace (bool, optional) – Whether control units can be matched multiple times (matching with replacement).
+• replacement (bool, optional) – Whether controls can be matched to multiple test units when exhaustive_matching is False.
+Passed to pysmatch.matching.perform_match.
 Defaults to False.

 plot_matched_scores() None[source]